JackHengen/CS472-Class-Files/02-crypto-echo/questions.md

 **Hint:** Think about different types of data (text, binary, encrypted bytes) and how the receiver knows what it's receiving.

 ---
+Structured PDUS are definitely the way to go for this type of communication.
+It was very easy to simply use the same header with the same included pdu struct for both the client and server.
+I could grab a pdu from recv and immediately load the bytes into the struct.
+The other way to do it would be to have to parse the message text manually.
+For example we would still need to send the type of message along with our data, but now it would the response would have to be delimited with some value, we would have to parse the reponse for that value and view everything before the delimiter as the msg type and everything after as the payload.
+This would be more work then simply grabbing the bytes right into a struct.
+If we want to type the delimiter how would we do that?
+If some messages don't require a payload or certain fields, we would still have to parse the whole message.
+Using a packed binary approach also saves on space: the msg types for example are tiny digits as opposed to "ENCRYPTED" or "PLAINTEXT" which would take much more space.

 ## Question 3: The Payload Length Field